Flower Power (photograph)

 Flower Power is the title of a photograph taken by American photographer Bernie Boston for the now-defunct newspaper The Washington Evening Star.
-Taken on October 21, 1967, during the March on the Pentagon by the National Mobilization Committee to End the War in Vietnam, the photo shows protester George Harris placing a carnation into the barrel of an M14 rifle held by a soldier of the 503rd Military Police Battalion (Airborne).
+Taken on October 21, 1967, during the March on the Pentagon by the National Mobilization Committee to End the War in Vietnam, the photo shows a protester (likely George Harris) placing a carnation into the barrel of an M14 rifle held by a soldier of the 503rd Military Police Battalion (Airborne).

 The photograph was nominated for the 1967 Pulitzer Prize.

 Events

 The National Mobilization Committee to End the War in Vietnam's March on the Pentagon took place on October 21, 1967.
 When the antiwar demonstrators approached The Pentagon, they were confronted by a squad of soldiers from the 503rd Military Police Battalion (Airborne).
 The soldiers pointed their rifles, marched into the crowd and formed a semicircle around the demonstrators to prevent them from climbing the Pentagon steps.
 Bernie Boston, newspaper photographer for The Washington Evening Star (shortened to The Washington Star in later years), had been assigned by his editor to cover the demonstration.
 Boston was sitting on a wall at the mall entrance which allowed him to see the events unfold.
 In a 2005 interview he said, "When I saw the sea of demonstrators, I knew something had to happen.
 I saw the troops march down into the sea of people and I was ready for it."
 A young man emerged from the crowd of demonstrators and started placing carnations into the barrels of their rifles.
 Boston captured the moment in what would become an iconic image and his signature photograph.

-When Boston showed the photograph to his editor at the Star, "the editor didn't see the importance" and the picture was run on a page deep inside the newspaper.
+When Boston showed the photograph to his editor at the Star, "the editor didn't see the importance", and the picture was run on a page deep inside the newspaper.
 It did not gain recognition until Boston entered it into photography competitions, which it won.